Skype Therapy Service Online

 Now, the general rule here is the more you look, the more you see.
 The more you explore the image structure of your emotions the more detail you will discover.
 This starts to gave you choice because you can change that imagery, and as you change the emotional imagery, the emotion itself begins to change.
 So, that’s a second theme that we develop during online Skype therapy sessions.
 We look at the structure of your emotions, we look at the imagery and we start to explore making changes in that imagery that leads to a reduction to anxiety or depression or compulsion.

-So, if you are interested in learning more about Mindfulness Therapy and about Skype Therapy Sessions, do please CONTACT ME through my website.
+So, if you are interested in learning more about Skype Therapy and the mindfulness therapy approach, do please CONTACT ME through my website.

 There are three steps: The first is to contact me and tell me about yourself and the emotional problems that you are struggling with.